 Students fulfill their Christian service assignments by serving in such ministries as Sunday School teachers, children's church workers, club workers, ushers, and choir members.
-About 25 local churches are within easy driving distance of Faith, so students have abundant opportunities for ministry in churches.
+About 30 local churches are within easy driving distance of Faith, so students have abundant opportunities for ministry in churches.
+Each year the college sponsors several conferences.
+The Missions Conference in the fall and the Refresh Conference for pastors in the spring are times to focus on ministry emphasis.
+Classes are cancelled during these weeks so students can give their full attention to these important events.